-As we get older, it becomes more likely that abnormal changes will take place in our cells.
-When many of these changes occur within the cells, cancer can develop.
+The older we get, the more likely it is abnormal changes will occur in our cells.
+When many of these changes occur, cancer can develop.

-Note: Though this graph shows a rate of zero in some age groups, there are a few cases of breast cancer in these age groups each year in the U.S. The numbers are too small, however, to appear on the scale used in this graph.
+Note: Though this graph shows a rate of 0 in some age groups, there are a few cases of breast cancer in these age groups each year in the U.S. The numbers are too small, however, to appear on the scale used here.